t-padma/t-padma.github.io/_posts/2024-05-20-git-basics.md

 - `cd -` and `cd ..` are shortcuts to move back and forth between two directories.
 - Commands are case-sensitive.
 For instance, `ls -s` is a different command from `ls -S`.
 - Path to a file or directory is always provided in quotes.
 E.g. `ls -F "./dir1/subdir"`
+- A command (with/without options) followed by no arguments implements the command in the current working directory.

 ### Multiple options for a given command
 Consider the following example: